-- notify NEH about any allegation of research misconduct if the allegation involves NEH funded research (or an application for NEH funding) and if the award recipient's inquiry into the allegation determines there is sufficient evidence to proceed to an investigation in accordance with NEH's Research Misconduct Policy .
+- notify NEH about any allegation of research misconduct if the allegation involves NEH-funded research (or an application for NEH funding) and if the award recipient's inquiry into the allegation determines that there is sufficient evidence to investigate in accordance with NEH's Research Misconduct Policy .

 - submit financial and performance reports as required by the terms and conditions of the award; and